legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 This is the 16K pages version made specifically to match the apple m1 Native HW.
 Kernel pages is aka granular kernel*

+# WARNING:
 **This 16K version may be more buggy than the 4K version, not sure yet.**
+**My 4K version has run for over 24hours on UTM with no problems, but this version sees to have issues not in the 4K setup.

 See for yourself!
 Ready set go?
 <hr>